SkylineCommunications/dataminer-docs/dataminer-overview/DataMiner_Devops_Professionals/Benefits_DevOps_Professionals_Program.md

 uid: Benefits_DevOps_Professionals_Program
 ---

-# Benefits attached to the DataMiner DevOps Professionals Program
+# Benefits attached to the DataMiner DevOps Professionals program

 > [!NOTE]
 > We are continuously working on further evolving this key program, so new benefits or ways of collecting Dojo Reputation Points can be expected.